Muzamil4266/Sentinel-44-World-/README.md

 - Assign probability (60-95%) and trigger timeframe (1-30 days)
 - Explain which element combinations created each prediction

-CRITICAL FORMAT RULES:
+FORMAT RULES (MUST FOLLOW EVERY TIME):
-- Write EVERY forecast starting with: "Within X days, [someone] will [do something]."
+- Start EVERY forecast with: "Within ___ days, [specific name] will [specific action]."
-- Use ONLY future tense: "will happen," "will break," "will declare," "will raise," "will attack"
+- Use ONLY future tense: will happen, will break, will declare, will raise, will freeze, will announce, will ambush
-- NEVER use past tense (no "happened," "was," "occurred," "reported")
+- NEVER use past tense (happened, was, occurred, reported)
-- NEVER use present tense (no "is happening," "are attacking")
+- NEVER use present tense (is happening, are attacking)
+- Write each forecast as ONE short sentence.
+Then a second sentence saying what happens next.
+Then "Probability: __%."
-- Use VERY simple words.
-Write like you are explaining to someone who does not follow the news.
+- Use very simple words.
+Write like you are explaining to a smart 14-year-old.

-- Each forecast should be ONE short paragraph.
-No bullet points inside the forecast.
+SPECIFICITY RULES (MOST IMPORTANT):
+You MUST name at least ONE of these in every forecast:
+- A specific country name (example: Germany, India, Brazil, Ukraine)
+- A specific city name (example: Berlin, Mumbai, Sao Paulo, Lviv)
+- A specific organization name (example: World Health Organization, Reserve Bank of India, NASA)
+- A specific group name with country (example: Russia's Sandworm, North Korea's Lazarus)
+- A specific person's title with country (example: Brazil's finance minister, India's RBI governor)

+If you cannot pick ONE specific target from the data, then give TWO clear possibilities:
+- Correct: "Either Germany's Gazprom pipeline or Poland's natural gas hub will..."
+- Correct: "Either Russia's Roscosmos or China's CNSA will..."
+- Wrong: "A space agency will..." (too vague)

+TEST YOURSELF: After writing each forecast, ask: "Could I swap the target with a different country and the sentence still make sense?"
+If yes, rewrite it to be more specific.

-EXAMPLE OF CORRECT STYLE:
+EXAMPLE OF CORRECT OUTPUT:
-"Within 12 days, a hacker group will shut down a gas pipeline in Europe.
-No one will get hurt, but homes will lose heat for three days.
+"Within 18 days, Russia's Sandworm hacking group will shut down the natural gas pipeline control room outside Berlin, Germany.
+Heating for 200,000 homes will stop for three days.
 Probability: 82%."

-EXAMPLE OF WRONG STYLE (DO NOT DO THIS):
+EXAMPLE OF WRONG OUTPUT (TOO VAGUE):
-"A hacker group shut down a pipeline yesterday.
-This is happening now.
-The attack occurred at midnight."
+"Within 18 days, a known hacker group tied to a state actor will break into the computer systems of three major European hospitals."

 The JSON contains recent 30-day data.
 Your job is to predict what comes NEXT.